Corporate taxation

 Gracious remission

-The taxpayer, without contesting the legality of the tax bulletin, may consider that the collection of the tax is incompatible with equity (unfair taxation in itself or inability to pay due to particular circumstances) and as a consequence request a graceful remission.
-The procedural rules are identical to those of the formal hierarchical appeal.
+The taxpayer may consider that the collection of the tax is unfair1 and ask for a graceful remission without objecting to the legality of the tax assessment.
+The relevant procedural rules are identical to those of the formal hierarchical appeal.

 Litigation in indirect taxes

-This mainly concerns appeals against VAT correction notices.
+This is mostly about appeals against VAT correction notices.

-Unlike income taxes, the VAT is a self-assessment system.
-The tax office has only a verification role and if it observes that the VAT return has been incorrectly filled or is missing, it issues VAT correction notice.
+The VAT is a self-assessment system, which is different from income taxes.
+The tax office has a verification role, and if it observes that the VAT return has been incorrectly filled or is missing, it issues a VAT correction notice.

-Such a VAT correction notice can nevertheless be contested through the following steps:
+A VAT correction notice can be challenged through the following steps:

-1. Negotiation phase: As a first step, the taxpayer must file a written complaint with the tax office that issued the assessment.
-This complaint must be accompanied by a detailed justification
+1. First, the taxpayer must file a written complaint with the tax office that issued the assessment.
+This complaint must be accompanied by a detailed rationale.

-2. Escalation to the director: If the tax office rejects the complaint, the matter is automatically escalated to the Director of the Indirect tax office who will issue a decision.
+2. If the tax office rejects the complaint, the matter will automatically be passed to the Director of the VAT Authorities, who will issue a decision.

-3. District Tribunal appeal: If the taxpayer disagrees with the Director’s decision, an appeal with the Civil Tribunal is possible.
+3. If the taxpayer disagrees with the Director's decision, it is possible to appeal to the District Court's civil chamber.